nategrift/Grift_N_test/README.md

 1. `git checkout -b <branch>`

     This switches branches to the branch specified.
 The "-b" is creating the branch.
+Eg. `dev.mw.header`
 2. `git add .`

-    Adds items, or picks them up getting ready to give to git.  *NOTE: Include the "." to add all files that you have edited* *NOTE: If you need to undo a `git add .`, then type `git restore --staged .`
+    Adds items, or picks them up getting ready to give to git.  *NOTE: Include the "." to add all files that you have edited* *NOTE: If you need to undo a `git add .`, then type `git restore --staged .`*
 3. `git commit -m '<message>'`

     Commits to git.
 Git now has it, but it is only on our computer.